-During her 1L summer, Marissa worked as a legal design intern with the US Department of Justice, where she collaborated with designers, lawyers, engineers, and intake staff to reenvision the Civil Rights Complaint Portal.
+She also worked as a legal design intern for the US Department of Justice, where she collaborated with lawyers, designers, and engineers on a redesign of the Civil Rights Complaint Portal.
 Marissa currently conducts research on trade in virtual water, a field in which she hopes to specialize.

 Prior to law school, Marissa founded EcoDesign Labs where she continues to support entrepreneurs in the Middle East to innovate solutions to the water crisis facing the region.